petclippy/medalla/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![500](https://github.com/petclippy/medalla/blob/main/500_90_400.gif?raw=true)  |  ![1000](https://github.com/petclippy/medalla/blob/main/1000scr_90_400.gif?raw=true) | ![1500](https://github.com/petclippy/medalla/blob/main/1500_90_400.gif?raw=true)

 The longer the range of epochs used, the less responsive the analysis will be to current events if that is the goal of this visualization.
 However, it is also clear that shorter epoch ranges makes the visualization less stable and more difficult to visually get information from.
 For further analysis I landed on using 1000 epoch ranges as it seems to give a good compromise of relative stability while it should also be possible to get a visualization of the current state of the network after some hours.
+However, if this analysis becomes useful to visualize the current and recent state of the network, shorter epoch ranges should be explored more.

 To identify clusters of validators, hierarchical clustering of the principal components was used, cut a different heights to explore clusters at several levels of organization.